QubesOS/qubes-doc/building/building-non-fedora-template.md

 Don't be afraid with the complexity of the PKGBUILD, most of the code is almost a copy/paste of required sources and patches found in the .spec file provided in the git repository.

 Note once the package has been successfully compiled and installed, you need to setup XEN filesystem.
-Add the following line to your fstab (you can create this line in your package install script): `xen                     /proc/xen               xenfs   defaults        0 0`
+Add the following line to your fstab (you can create this line in your package install script): `xen                     /proc/xen               xenfs   defaults        0 0`.

 Now install the package you built and mount /proc/xen.
-Verify that xenstore-read works by running: `xenstore-read name` That should give you the current name.
+Verify that xenstore-read works by running: `xenstore-read name`.
+That should give you the current name.

 ### Qubes-OS core agents (qrexec...)